odipar/manikin/_posts/2021-03-19-my-first-post.md

 }
 ```
 #### Local Message
-What's still annoying is that an Environment needs to be passed as a parameter to each stage.
+What's annoying is that an Environment has to be passed as a parameter to every stage.

-To remove that, we temporarily store and retrieve the 'current' Environment parameter in a global,
+To remove that annoyance, we are going to temporarily store and retrieve the 'current' Environment parameter in a
-mutable *ThreadLocal* variable.
+global, mutable *ThreadLocal* variable.
 The result is that a LocalMessage is both a Message *and* an Environment.

-You may feel this 'global variable' solution is bad style.
-No worries, you are always free to extend Message2 if you
+You may feel this 'global variable' solution is too dirty.
+No worries, you are always free to extend a
-don't want anything to do with ThreadLocal (at the expense of more boilerplate).
+regular Message if you don't want anything to do with ThreadLocal (at the expense of more boilerplate).

 ```scala
 val tenv = ThreadLocal[_]